youssefemad-dev/Static-Task-Management-Dashboard/README.md

 # Static Task Management Dashboard

-A clean and responsive static dashboard UI for task management, built entirely with HTML and CSS.
+A clean and static static dashboard UI for task management, built entirely with HTML and CSS.
 Designed to showcase layout skills and front-end structure without any JavaScript.

 ## 🧩 Features
 - Static dashboard layout (no JS)